deeppavlov/chatsky/CONTRIBUTING.md

 ```bash
 make test_all
 ```
-for successful execution of this command `Docker` version & and `docker-compose` version ? are required.
+for successful execution of this command `Docker` and `docker-compose` are required.

 To make sure that the code satisfies only the style requirements, run
 ```bash